Blane245/musicgenerator/docs/CMG User Manual.md

 - The use of SoundFont files to produce Midi sounds,
 - The separation of sound generators into tracks that mimics the parts in a music score,
 - Three types of sound generators, one of which is silent,
-- Room level sound volume, reverb, compression, and equalization controls, and
+- Room level sound reverb, compression, equalization, and volume controls, and
 - Previewing and recording of assembled compositions.

 An example of a composition in progress is shown here: